 - In 1903, the Wright Brothers' invented the airplane, leading to faster travel.

 - In 1908, Ford's assembly line allowed mass production of affordable cars.
 That increased demand for expanded travel and led to the 1956 Interstate Highway Act.
 It improved shipping and a created a higher suburban standard of living.

 - In 1926, Robert Goddard invented the liquid propulsion rocket.
 That gave the United States an advantage in defense.

 Core Capital Goods

 Core capital goods are another leading indicator of economic growth.
-That's because they don't include defense equipment and aircraft.
-These are typically large orders that don't appear consistently.
+They don't include defense equipment and aircraft.
+These are large orders that don't appear consistently.
 Core capital goods orders tell you how much businesses use on an everyday basis.

 The Census Department measures both orders and shipments.
-The latter usually show up in that quarter's gross domestic product estimate.
+The latter shows up in that quarter's gross domestic product estimate.
 Orders don't show up until later, when the goods are manufactured and shipped.
-When orders for core capital goods rise, GDP will increase 6 months to12 months later.
+When orders for core capital goods rise, GDP will increase 6 months to 12 months later.

 Capital Goods Versus Consumer Goods

 Unlike capital goods, consumer goods are not used to create other products.
 But some of them can be durable goods, as well.
 Like capital goods, durable consumer goods are heavy-duty and long-lasting.
 They’re the appliances bought by households, such cars, refrigerators, and dryers.
 Shipments of consumer goods are also included in U.S. GDP.
 As a result, consumer spending drives almost 70 percent of GDP.

 For example, commercial aircraft are capital goods because they are used by airlines to produce a service, transportation.
 An airplane used by private pilots for weekend hobbies is a consumer good.
 That same type of plane used for a sightseeing business is a capital good.